-The Social Divide of Social Distancing: Lockdowns in Santiago during the COVID-19 Pandemic
+The Social Divide of Social Distancing: Shelter-in-Place Behavior in Santiago during the COVID-19 Pandemic

 Date Written: September 12, 2020

-Shelter-in-place and lockdowns have been some of the main non-pharmaceutical interventions that governments around the globe have implemented to contain the COVID-19 pandemic.
+Voluntary shelter-in-place directives and lockdowns are the main non-pharmaceutical interventions that governments around the globe have used to contain the Covid-19 pandemic.
 In this paper we study the impact of such interventions in the capital of a developing country, Santiago, Chile, that exhibits large socioeconomic inequality.
-A distinctive feature of our study is that we use granular geo-located cell-phone data to measure shelter-at-home behavior as well as trips within the city, thereby allowing to capture the adherence to lockdowns.
-Using panel data linear regression models we first show that a 10\% reduction in mobility implies a 13-26\% reduction in infections.
-However, the impact of social distancing measures and lockdowns on mobility is highly heterogeneous and dependent on socioeconomic level.
-While high income zones can exhibit reductions in mobility of around 60-80\% (significantly driven by voluntary lockdowns), lower income zones only reduce mobility by 20-40\%.
-Our results show that failing to acknowledge the heterogenous effect of shelter-in-place behavior even within a city can have dramatic consequences in the contention of the pandemic.
-It also confirms the challenges of implementing mandatory lockdowns in lower-income communities, where people generate their income from their daily work.
-To be effective, lockdowns in counties of low socioeconomic levels may need to be complemented with other measures that support their inhabitants, providing aid to increase compliance.
+A distinctive feature of our study is that we use granular geolocated mobile phone data to construct mobility measures that capture (1) shelter-in-place behavior, and (2) trips within the city to destinations with potentially different risk profiles.
+Using panel data linear regression models we first show that the impact of social distancing measures and lockdowns on mobility is highly heterogeneous and dependent on socioeconomic levels.
+More specifically, our estimates indicate that while zones of high socioeconomic levels can exhibit reductions in mobility of around 50\% to 90\% depending on the specific mobility metric used, these reductions are only 20\% to 50\% for lower-income communities.
+The large reductions in higher-income communities are significantly driven by voluntary shelter-in-place behavior.
+Second, also using panel data methods we show that our mobility measures are important predictors of infections: a 10\% increase in mobility correlates with approximately a 5\% increase in the rate of infection.
+Our results suggest that mobility is an important factor explaining differences in infections rates between high and low incomes areas within the city.
+Further, they confirm the challenges of reducing mobility in lower-income communities, where people generate their income from their daily work.
+To be effective, shelter-in-place restrictions in municipalities of low socioeconomic levels may need to be complemented by other supporting measures that enable their inhabitants to increase compliance.

 Keywords: Lockdowns, Mobility, Pandemic, Socioeconomic Heterogeneity